‘The Masked Singer’ Spoilers: The Winner’s Identity Was Never Guessed By Judges

 As previously reported by The Inquisitr, the fan consensus has yet to be wrong about every single contestant reveal, meaning that it seems likely that Donny Osmond is the peacock, Gladys Knight is the bee, and the monster is T-Pain.

-If the fans’ guesses are correct, the monster could very well be the winner of Season 1, since Jenny McCarthy has guessed that Osmond is the peacock, and Robin Thicke believes the bee to be Gladys Knight, but not a single judge has yet to name T-Pain as a possible choice to be the man behind the elaborate costume.
+If the guesses are correct, the monster could very well be the winner of Season 1, since Jenny McCarthy has guessed that Osmond is the peacock — and Robin Thicke believes the bee to be Gladys Knight — but not a single judge has yet to name T-Pain as a possible choice to be the man behind the elaborate monster costume.

 The Masked Singer finale airs Wednesday night at 9 p.m.
 EST on Fox.